 Non-Ore Rock

-Once non-ore rock is identified, it is hauled to either a non-ore rock repository or used in the tailings dam construction.
-All of Montana Resources’ non-ore rock repositories are designed to prevent the generation of acid mine drainage.
-Any non-ore rock determined to contain high-sulfide materials with the capability of creating acidic compounds is encapsulated inside the repository, capped, contoured and revegetated.
+Once non-ore rock is identified, it is hauled to either a rock disposal site or used in the tailings dam construction.
+All of Montana Resources’ rock disposal sites are designed to prevent generation of acid mine drainage.
+Any waste rock determined to contain high-sulfide materials with capability of creating acidic compounds is encapsulated inside the repository to be capped, contoured and revegetated.

 Non-ore rock is the first layer, followed by pH-neutral alluvium.
-(For example the reclamation plan specifies slopes less than 5% to receive 28 inches of pH-neutral alluvium with the top 6 inches of alluvium amended to contain 1.5% organic material by weight.)
-The recontoured area is then seeded with a site-specific recipe of native grasses approved by the Montana Department of Environmental Quality, including bluebunch and crested wheatgrass, blue flax, hard fescue and Russian wild rye.
+(For example, the reclamation plan specifies slopes less than 5% to receive 28 inches of pH-neutral cover soil with the top 6 inches being topsoil or cover soil amended to contain 1.5% organic material by weight.)
+The recontoured area is then seeded with a site-specific recipe of native grasses approved by the Montana Department of Environmental Quality including wheatgrass, bluegrass, fescue and wildrye.

 Reclamation

 Commonly, an open pit mine is active for the entire life of the pit, only reclaimed when it becomes dormant.
 Montana Resources practices concurrent reclamation, reclaiming as soon as possible while mining operations continue.
-Soil is saved and stockpiled whenever it is available.
-Completed non-ore rock dumps undergo surface shaping and are recontoured to prescribed slopes in a layer thickness determined by the slope profile.
+Soil is saved and stockpile whenever it is available.
+Completed rock disposal sites undergo surface shaping, being recontoured to prescribed slopes in a layer thickness determined by the slope profile.
 The result creates grassy rolling hills inhabited by deer and other wildlife.
 Montana Resources also maintains an active noxious weed control program on mine property.